-If you for instance start your trip in Copenhagen, you can stick to Zealand and drive around the entire island without having to worry much about the miles.
+If you start your trip in Copenhagen, you can stick to Zealand and drive around the entire island without having to worry much about the miles.
 In Zealand, you’ll find attractions such as the art museum Lousiana in Humlebaek, Kronborg Castle, the setting of Shakespeare’s Hamlet, in Helsingoere or the rare example of an expressionist church: Grundtvig’s Church in Bispebjerg.

-Another option, if you’re flying into Billund Airport, is to pick up your car in Billund and drive around the peaceful countryside of Jutland and visit the larger cities such as Aarhus, Aalborg and Vejle.
+Another option: If you’re flying into Billund Airport, is to pick up your car in Billund and drive around the peaceful countryside of Jutland and visit the larger cities such as Aarhus, Aalborg and Vejle.
 Don’t forget to visit Legoland if you’re in Billund – it’s perfect for a full day of fun activities!